 Best time of year to visit Venice?

 Spring is one of the best times to travel to Venice, as you avoid the worst of the crowds and the heat.
 September is also a wonderful time to go to Venice.
-If you don’t mind the cold, winter can be a great time to get the best Venice hotel deals, when even the best hotels in Venice drop their rates significantly.
+If you don’t mind the cold, Venice in winter is when the city is at its quietest and also most affordable, when even the best hotels in Venice drop their rates significantly.

 Scotland is one of the most beautiful countries in Europe, and the Isle of Skye is one of its most beautiful locations.

 It’s located off the north-west coast of Scotland, and is the largest island in the Inner Hebrides.
 Skye is one of the most dramatic landscapes in Europe, with a series of jagged mountains, especially the Cuillins range in the south of the island offering some of the best rock climbing in the UK.